 - Includes quick-reference features such as key point boxes with bulleted lists, highlighted key text, enhanced chapter outlines, clinical algorithms that review recommended treatment and management options, and additional references online.

 - Contains useful appendices covering staging, screening, nutritional therapy, toxicity criteria, blood component therapy, and radiation therapy.

-- Expert Consult™ eBook version included with purchase.
-This enhanced eBook experience allows you to search all of the text, figures, videos, and references from the book on a variety of devices.
+- Enhanced eBook version included with purchase.
+Your enhanced eBook allows you to access all of the text, figures, and references from the book on a variety of devices.